semmelsamu/router/README.md

     - Type: `string` or `regex`
     - Default: `""`
 - `$callback`
-    - The callback function or a file.
+    - The callback function or a path to a file.
 If the file is a PHP file, it will be included.
 Else, it will just be sent to the browser as normal.
     - Type: `function` or `string`
 - `$methods`
-    - The accepted request methods.
+    - The accepted request methods, specified in an array.
 If set to `true`, all request methods will be accepted.
     - Type: `bool` or `array`
     - Default: `true`

+The following parameters are not essential, rather to help you organize and find your routes:

 - `$id`
     - The unique id of the Route.
     - Type: `int`